ollantaytambo

 ollantaytambo nusta bathtub

-This was a beautiful water font, and which interior was stocked with three water outlets.
-This font water was considered liturgical and religious.
+Baño de la Ñusta is a beautiful water font.
+Its interior was stocked with three water outlets.
+The Incas considered it liturgical and religious font water.
 And, these kinds of fonts were common in Incas buildings.

 7. Cachicata Stone quarry